Home

 Is there a recommended telephone / amplifier?

-• In the UK, we recommend the BT Relate 2100 as an inexpensive but good quality loudspeaking telephone.
+Our second choice (though not a close second) would be the BT Relate 2100 as an inexpensive but good quality loudspeaking telephone.
 This is fully featured and can even be programmed to have a distinctive ring when called from the Dialup location (you need to have subscribed to the Caller ID service for this to work).
+We have to say though that the call received indicator that is "always" flashing is THE most annoying feature and it is all too easy to delete stored memory numbers rather than the call log.
+Black tape is the answer! |

 What happens if I cough - Can anyone hear it at the venue?